 In 2017, Franziska Pietsch felt the time had come to attempt to express her years of musical and personal experience through the great violin concertos.
 She recorded both Prokofiev concertos with the Deutsches Sinfonieorchester Berlin under the direction of Cristian Măcelaru.
 She has felt a deep connection to this composer since her childhood: “It is not only the sometimes dark and melancholy sound colors, which possibly speak to my Czech and Polish roots, but perhaps also Prokofiev’s own life, his search for an individual artistic identity under a totalitarian regime.”

-The Prokofiev recording (for Audite) was a huge critical success and was nominated for the International Classic Music Award and won the “Preis der Deutschen Schallplattenkritik” awarded quarterly.
-Three new CD recordings are planned for 2018, documenting the enormous artistic spectrum of this exceptional artist: solo sonatas by Bartok, Ysaye, and Prokofiev; duo sonatas by Shostakovich and Strauss; and string trios by Schnittke, Penderecki, and Weinberg with the Trio Lirico.
+The Prokofiev recording (for Audite) was a huge critical success and was nominated for the International Classic Music Award winning the quarterly awarded “Preis der Deutschen Schallplattenkritik”.
+The following CD recording with solo sonatas by Bartok, Ysaye, and Prokofiev (released in autumn 2018) documenting the enormous artistic spectrum of this exceptional artist was extremely well received.

 “Franziska Pietsch plays these concertos with a tone that is not sweet, but consciously raw, giving them an enormous expressivity.
 Without a doubt, the violinist’s interpretation reflects the unique history of her life.”
 (RBB Kulturradio)